daveminh/Chem456-2024F/docs/assignments.md

 A satisfactory report will meet the same criterion as the presentation except for the last.
 Instead, the report should be clearly written with proper English spelling and grammar.

-# Pharmaceutical Ethics Report

-To earn a C or higher, you must write a satisfactory summary of the discussion related to pharmaceutical ethics.
-As described the syllabus, the length of the summary will depend on the grade that you are trying to earn.
-To be satisfactory, the summary must cover key points from the discussion and be clearly written with proper English spelling and grammar.

-The report should be saved as a document in Apple Pages (.pages), Microsoft Word (.doc/.docx), Google Document (.gdoc), or Portable Document Format (.pdf) format.
-Before 11:25am on the due date, your report should be saved in your class folder as `PharmaceuticalEthicsReport.XXX`, where `XXX` is the file extension.

 # Final Project

 To pass this class, you must work in teams of 3 or 4 members to complete a research project that uses some of the molecular modeling methods that we have learned about in this class to study a biological target selected by one of the members.
 Your team must also give a final presentation, present your findings at Innovation Day, and write a final report.
 Finally, to earn a C or higher, you must write a report that describes your individual contributions to the project.